GBPUSD Technical Analysis - Key levels in play | Forexlive

 GBPUSD Technical Analysis – Daily Timeframe

-On the daily chart, we can see that the GBPUSD pair has been melting with almost no pullback since the 1.27 area.
-The pair got really overstretched on the downside as depicted by the distance from the blue 8 moving average and this is generally when we can see some consolidation or a pullback into the moving average before the next move.
-The sellers are likely to pile in around the 1.23 resistance where we can also find confluence with the 38.2% Fibonacci retracement level and the red 21 moving average.
-The buyers will need the price to break above the downward trendline to switch the overall trend.
+On the daily chart, we can see that the GBPUSD pair pulled back yesterday into the blue 8 moving average where it’s finding some resistance.
+From a risk management perspective, the sellers would have a much better risk to reward setup if the price pulled back all the way up to the 1.2398 resistance where we can find the confluence with the trendline, the 38.2% Fibonacci retracement level and the red 21 moving average.
+The buyers, on the other hand, will need the price to break above the trendline to turn the trend around.

 GBPUSD Technical Analysis – 4 hour Timeframe